- A Guide to Chemotherapy

-Ways to help keep your mouth, gums, and throat healthy:
+Ways to help keep your mouth, gums, tongue, and throat healthy:

 - Have your teeth cleaned at least 2 weeks before you start chemo, and take care of any cavities, abscesses, gum disease, or poorly fitting dentures.
 This will give you time to heal from any procedures that are needed.

 - Ask your dentist to show you the best ways to brush and floss your teeth during chemo.